 You’ll be responsible for a separate $250 deductible.
 The medical emergency must occur within 60 days of the start of your trip.
 So it won’t work if you leave the country indefinitely.
 Plus, there’s a $50,000 lifetime limit to the amount this benefit will payout.

 Medigap policies are not a Medicare replacement.
-They’re an additional benefit on top of your existing coverage under Original Medicare (Parts A and B).
+They’re an additional benefit on top of your existing coverage under Original Medicare (Part A and Part B).
 And be aware that Medicare Part D prescription benefits also do not extend outside the U.S. and its territories.